-We may claim, as a mathematician-friend of mine (Bernhelm Booß-Bavnbek, personal communication) once did polemically, that "there was no algebra before Emmy Noether".
-Or, with Michael Mahoney [1971: 372], be more liberal and accept as algebra that which began in the epoch of Viète and Descartes, while the techniques of an al-Khwārizmī and a Cardano (etc.) still represent an "algebraic approach" only.
+372], be more liberal and accept as algebra that which began in the epoch of Viète and Descartes, while the techniques of an al-Khwārizmī and a Cardano (etc.) still represent an "algebraic approach" only.
 Or, finally, we may accept that the technique which al-Khwārizmī and his successors until the mid-sixteenth century spoke of as "algebra" was algebra.

-If we take one of the former two of these roads, "pre" in "pre-algebraic" may be taken without trouble in its usual, literal chronological sense, and "prealgebraic" can be take to mean simply "before 1900 CE" or "before 1600 CE".
+If we take one of the former two of these roads, "pre" in "pre-algebraic" may be taken without trouble in its usual, literal chronological sense, and "pre-algebraic" can be taken to mean simply "before 1900 CE" or "before 1600 CE".
 If we choose the third road, the chronological interpretation of the term means "before 800 CE" - and if we accept Sanskrit "algebra" (not to speak of Old Babylonian "algebra") as algebras, we get still earlier limits.
 This would at best prevent us from looking at anything from the Middle Ages or later, which would not make much sense.